 Piper Creek Trial Garden

-Members of the Alberta Dahlia and Gladiolus Society have accepted the challenge of a trial garden for dahlias.
+Members of the ADGS have accepted the challenge of a trial garden for dahlias.
 The time spent caring for, growing, judging the seedlings, and record keeping will be the result of hours of volunteer work.
-Alberta dahlia growers have spent a lot of time and money attending shows and participating in judging courses to become senior certified judges who are members of the much larger American Dahlia Society (ADS).
-An application for a trial garden has to be submitted to the ADS and once approved the garden will have a 2 year probation period.
-This is standard for all trial gardens.
+Alberta Dahlia growers have spent a lot of time and money attending shows and participating in judging courses to become senior certified judges who are members of the much larger American Dahlia Society (ADS).
+An application for a trial garden has to be submitted to the ADS and once approved, the garden will have a 2 year probation period.
+This probationary period is standard for all trial gardens.

-The City of Red Deer has been very supportive and recognizes the endeavours of the ADGS.
+The City of Red Deer has been very supportive and recognizes the endeavors of the ADGS.
 The garden is open for public viewing during the growing season.

-The Piper Creek Trial Garden is located at Echoglen Farm, Red Deer County, at the home of Lorne and Marilyn McArthur.
-The land location is Range Road 273 #37514.
-Our local people know this location as 40th Ave, south of 19 St, near the City Landfill Site.
-Mailing address: Lorne McArthur, RR#3, Red Deer, AB, Canada, T4N 5E3.
-Look for the steel pole structure behind the tree farm on the West side of 40th Ave South of the Landfill Site.
+The Piper Creek Trial Garden is located in Red Deer County, at the home of Lorne and Marilyn McArthur.
+The land location is Range Road 273#3714.
+Our local people know this location as 40th Ave, south of 19th St., near the City Landfill site.
+The mailing address is: Lorne McArthur, RR#3, Red Deer, AB T4N 5E3.